Fashion

 Launchmetrics

-Paris’ Jardin Des Tuileries has for so long played host to Dior shows.
-Each season, a monumental space is built in the centre of the gardens, which sit adjacent to the Louvre, to display the collection.
-This season, for Jonathan Anderson’s second Dior women’s ready-to-wear presentation, the British designer continued the longstanding tradition, only this time in the middle of the Bassin de l’octogone, where the creative director erected a greenhouse-like structure around and across the artificial water lily-filled pond.
+Paris’ Jardin des Tuileries has long hosted Dior’s runway shows.
+Each season, the house builds a monumental space in the center of the gardens—just steps from the Louvre—to stage its latest collection.
+For his second Dior women’s ready-to-wear presentation, Jonathan Anderson continued the tradition, but this time in the middle of the Bassin de l’octogone, enclosing the artificial water lily-filled pond with a enormous, greenhouse-like structure.

-The garden is a focal point for the house of Dior, and here, for Fall/Winter 2026, Anderson used Paris’ most famous gardens as the starting point for the collection.
-Across Europe, these gardens were not only a chance to situate oneself in nature in the middle of the city, but to see and be seen.
-This was part of its purpose back in 1667—when the Tuileries were opened to the public—and thematically continues into the present day, as Parisians and tourists alike promenade through the gravel paths, perching on the iconic green chairs, circling the ponds, witnessing each other through different lenses of life.
+The garden is a focal point for the house of Dior, and today, for Fall/Winter 2026, Anderson used Paris’ most famous gardens as the starting point.
+Across Europe, these gardens were not only a chance to find nature in the middle of the city, but to see and be seen.
+It served as part of its purpose back in 1667—when the Tuileries were opened to the public—and thematically continues into the present day, as Parisians and tourists alike promenade through the gravel paths, perching on the iconic green chairs, (which Anderson included miniature versions of for the show invites) circling the ponds, witnessing each other through different lenses of life.

 Launchmetrics